 Creating an ideal client avatar is an exercise that we have all completed as some point.
-As I mentioned above – it’s the first thing you should do once you start your own business!
+It should be the first thing you do once you start your own business!

 This vision of your ideal client guides everything you do, including pricing (you can’t charge that single mom as much as you can the CEO of a Fortune 500 company), pain points (mom probably isn’t worried about shareholders), and even the color of your logo.